Notre Dame – Global Adaptation Index (ND-GAIN)

 The Reilly Center and ND-GAIN

 Five Reilly Fellows are involved with ND-GAIN.
-In addition to David Lodge, fellows Jessica Hellmann (Biological Sciences) and Nitesh Chawla (Computer Science and Engineering) will be among key faculty working on the GAIN Index.
-Affiliated researchers are Reilly Center Director Don Howard (Professor of Philosophy) and Reilly Fellow Frank Incropera (H. Clifford and Evelyn A. Brosey Professor and Dean Emeritus of the Department of Aerospace and Mechanical Engineering).
+In addition to David Lodge, fellows Jessica Hellmann (Biological Sciences) and Nitesh Chawla (Computer Science and Engineering) are among key faculty working on ND-GAIN.
+Affiliated researchers are Reilly Fellows Don Howard (Professor of Philosophy) and Frank Incropera (H. Clifford and Evelyn A. Brosey Professor and Dean Emeritus of the Department of Aerospace and Mechanical Engineering).